TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 In this example, a label called `tyk.io/hello` with the value `world` will be added to the imported API entity.

+### Tags

+The entity provider can create tags for imported API entities based on source Tyk API definition categories.

+This functionality is controlled by the `tyk.globalOptions.importCategoriesAsTags` configuration option, which if set to `true` will perform the conversion.
+Entity tags are created with the `#` Tyk category prefix.

 ## Troubleshooting

 If the entity provider encounters a problem it will log warnings and errors in the Backstage backend application log.